spatulatom/react-next-auth/README.md

 The initial joke on the first render is fetched on the server at a build time with SSG + ISG: getStaticProps function na revalidate property in index.js.
 Once the site is loaded the jokes are fetched from the client side from jokes.js component.
 Upon clicking on 'Save' button a joke get saved in MongoDB on the user profile.
+* Custom notifications at teh buttom about the status of the ongoing requests.
+Notifications are managed with React Context.

 ![Product Name Screen Shot](imgs/jokes2.png)

 2. In the savedJokes.js jokes get fetched from MongoDB on the server with SSG using getServerSideProps function.
 Because we need token from NextAuth we can not use SSG (that token has to come with the request and at build time when SSG can happen requests from the client can obvioulsy not arrive).
-* We can also see custom notifications coming from the backend API's about the status of the ongoing requests.
-Notifications are managed with React Context.

 ![Product Name Screen Shot](imgs/jokes3.png)

-3. profile.js page offers change password to the user with again custom notifications from the backend.
+3. profile.js page offers a password change to the user with again custom notifications from the backend.

 ![Product Name Screen Shot](imgs/jokes4.png)